JeromeAuffret/phalcon_multisite/README.md

 # Phalcon Multisite

-This is a sample application for the [Phalcon Framework](https://github.com/phalcon/cphalcon). \
+This is a sample application for the [Phalcon Framework](https://github.com/phalcon/cphalcon).

-It tries to provide a lightweight multi-site architecture, with sharing and overriding functionalities. \
+The main goal of the project is to provide a multisite architecture, with shared folders, modules and basic functionalities which can be extending and overriding, for the specific uses.

-It also includes some features like ACL, Authentication and more.
+It also includes some features like Authentication, ACL and more.

 ## Get Started